CyKiller/GeneraTeam/docs/Wiki.md

 - **Architecture Overview**: GeneraTeam uses a server-client model with a Node.js backend and a simple HTML/CSS/JavaScript frontend.
 - **Technologies Used**: The platform leverages MongoDB for data storage, Express for server-side routing, and Socket.IO for real-time chat functionality.
 - **API Integration**: GeneraTeam integrates with OpenAI's GPT and LangChain for processing user requests and generating team members.
+- **CI/CD Integration**: Incorporates continuous integration and deployment practices, enhanced with caching, optimization, notifications, and reporting to streamline development and deployment processes.

 ## Development
 This section is for those interested in contributing to the GeneraTeam project.